Rules

 RTTY: 3.580, 7.080, 14.080, 21.080 and 28.080

-QSO Multipliers For Kentucky Station operators (including mobiles)
+QSO Multipliers For Kentucky Station operators (including Mobiles and Expeditions)

 • Each unique Kentucky-based station is a multiplier when worked in each of the 120 counties.